laravieira/Willy/README.md

 # Willy
-Willy it's your best, beautiful, little and cute friend.
+Willy is your best, beautiful, little and cute friend.
 He will help you to do everything possible.

 ## What you need

  * Watson Assistant, you can create one [here](https://assistant-us-south.watsonplatform.net/).
  * Discord Bot, you can create one [here](https://discordapp.com/developers/applications/).
  * JVM 8 installed on your machine, you can download Java 8 [here](https://www.java.com/en/download/).
- * More important, you will need **patience**.
+ * More importantly, you will need **patience**.

-## How start
+## How to start

-#### Start Willy first time
+#### Start Willy for the first time
-To start you need to run the app a first time.
-To run, you can start Willy using builded file on folder targets with the follow command on cmd:
+To begin you need to run the app a first time.
+To run, you can start Willy by using the built file on the folder *target/* with the following command on cmd:
 > java -jar [willy-0.0.1-SNAPSHOT-jar-with-dependencies.jar](target/willy-0.0.1-SNAPSHOT-jar-with-dependencies.jar)

-After start, Willy will create a log folder, containing log files and a **config.yml** file and close with an error that you can ignore for now.
+After running, Willy will create a log *folder/*, containing the log files and a **config.yml** file and then close with an error that you can ignore for now.

 #### Set up config.yml
-Config file is written in YAML language, this is most simple language and very similar to human languages.
+The config file is written in YAML language, this is the most simple language and very similar to human ones.
 You can open this file with any text editor.
-On config.yml you have to set a Willy name.
-Hir name is Willy, but you can call him for another name...
+On *config.yml* you have to set a Willy name.
+His name is Willy, but you can call him anything...
 Do this:
 >willy_name: Willy

-or
+or any name you want

->willy_name: MyChatBoot
+>willy_name: MyChatBot

-After set up a name, you can set aliases to this name like follow:
+After setting up a name, you can set aliases to this name as follows:
 >willy_aliases:<br>
 >&nbsp;&nbsp;&nbsp;&nbsp;- willy<br>
 >&nbsp;&nbsp;&nbsp;&nbsp;- Wily<br>